zenstackhq/zenstack-docs/blog/drizzle-prisma/index.md

 2. Prisma's query syntax has limited power

     Prisma's query API is flexible but not too flexible.
-It didn't try to expose the full power of SQL, and that restraint is exactly what we need.
+It didn't try to expose the full power of SQL, and that restraint is precisely what we need.
 We can enforce access policies by injecting into Prisma's query input object, but it can be prohibitively hard if we have to face the entire flexibility of SQL.

 Will we build a Drizzle version of ZenStack?
-I hope we can, but that'll for sure require us to rethink through many things.
+I hope we can, but that'll require us to rethink many things.

+## Conclusion

+So, which one is better?
+Yes, you guessed it right: "It depends".
+As the competition gets more and more intense, some developers may jump from one bandwagon to another.
+But I forecast that Drizzle can grow to a good-sized market share.
+Then, each of them will have a relatively stable user base - as there are always developers who prefer control, flexibility, and transparency and others who favor simplicity, ease of use, and conservation of brain power.

+One thing I definitely love to see is that Drizzle keeps pushing the Prisma team to fix all those long-standing issues that have been bothering their users for years.

 ## Source Code